-It was held that it was already known in the prior art to use cold shock protein for expression in E.coli, yeast cell, vertebrate cells, human cell Hela, Rat cell BLAB/c 3T3, NIH 3T3 and Rat embryo fiberblasts.
-It is also further disclosed in prior art: “additional vectors and sources …………. including …….yeast cloning vectors, plant vectors …………[page 23 and 24 ]”
+It was held that it was already known in the prior art to use cold shock protein for expression in E.coli, a yeast cell, vertebrate cells, human cell Hela, Rat cell BLAB/c 3T3, NIH 3T3, and rat embryo fibroblasts.
+It is also further disclosed in the prior art: “additional vectors and sources …………. including …….yeast cloning vectors, plant vectors …………[page 23 and 24 ]”

 It was thus held that there is sufficient suggestion in cited prior art documents that the method would work for plants with reasonable success, hence rendering the subject patent obvious.

-Similarly under section 3d objection, it was held that: “Mere use of admittedly known substance is not permitted under section 3(d).
-The argument of surprising result will not change the position as it will be still be a new use of known even if it produces better results.”
-It was already known to use CspA, CspB protein of the ‘cold shock domain’ for expression of cold shock protein in E.coli, yeast cell, vertebrate cells, human cell Hela, Rat cell BLAB/c 3T3, NIH 3T3 and Rat embryo fiberblasts.
-But it was not previously used to achieve that specific results in plants.
-The selection of specific proteins from ‘cold shock domain’ to achieve better result in plants contributes merely to a new use of such substance.
+Similarly, under section 3d objection, it was held that: “Mere use of the admittedly known substance is not permitted under section 3(d).
+The argument of the surprising results will not change the position as it will still be a new use of known even if it produces better results.”
+It was already known to use CspA, CspB protein of the ‘cold shock domain’ for expression of cold shock protein in E.coli, yeast cell, vertebrate cells, human cell Hela, Rat cell BLAB/c 3T3, NIH 3T3, and rat embryo fibroblasts.
+But it was not previously used to achieve that specific result in plants.
+The selection of specific proteins from the ‘cold shock domain’ to achieve better results in plants contributes merely to a new use of such substances.

-It was thus finally concluded that the subject patent claim is a new use of known cold shock protein for expression in plants to produce heat/salt/drought tolerant plants and is merely a discovery of new property of known substance and not an invention.
+It was thus finally concluded that the subject patent claim is a new use of known cold shock protein for expression in plants to produce heat/salt/drought tolerant plants and is merely a discovery of new property of a known substance and not an invention.

 Also, after this decision came out, Navdanya** publishes as below:

-On another hand, such decision will be condemned by such seed and plant innovators like Monsanto in the developed markets like US and EP, especially when this patent has been successfully granted in US and EP.
+On another hand, such a decision will be condemned by such seed and plant innovators like Monsanto in the developed markets like the US and EP, especially when this patent has been successfully granted in the US and EP.
 According to them, refusal of patent protections diminishes motivation for further innovation and that the rewards for innovation should be paid so that more innovative products and processes keep arriving in the markets.
-For pharmaceutical inventions too India is already on the priority watch list of US for refusing/ revoking patents u/s 3d which have been successfully granted in other countries.
+For pharmaceutical inventions too India is already on the priority watch list of the US for refusing/ revoking patents u/s 3d which have been successfully granted in other countries.

 ** Navdanya is a network of seed keepers and organic producers spread across 16 states in India.
 It has its 54 seed banks across the country and organic farm spread over an area of 20 acres in Uttranchal, north India.

 About the Author: Ms. Meenakshi Khurana, Patent Attorney at Khurana & Khurana and can be reached at [email protected]

-Follow us on Twitter: @KnKIPLaw.
+Follow us on Twitter: @KnKIPLaw